 What exactly is graphite?
 And can investors really profit from graphite investing?
 Here are some brief answers to those questions and more.

-Today, each EV battery contains between 40 and 60 kilograms of graphite material, according to Benchmark Mineral Intelligence, a well-known market data firm.
-Painting a positive picture of the long-term outlook for graphite, many battery market analysts believe the mineral will remain a dominant material in EV batteries for at least the next decade.
+Today, each EV battery contains between 40 and 60 kilograms of graphite material.
+Painting a positive picture of the long-term outlook for graphite, many battery market analysts believe this key commodity will remain a dominant material in EV batteries for at least the next decade.

 To help those who are considering investing in graphite gain a better understanding of the space, here is a brief overview of what graphite is, what’s going on in the market today and what the future could bring for the mineral.
 Read on for insight on these topics and more.

 Graphite has a layered, planar structure, with carbon atoms arranged in a honeycomb lattice.
 It’s thermally stable and can conduct electricity, but is also valued for its self-lubricating and dry-lubricating properties.
 There is more than one type of graphite, with the three main kinds being flake, amorphous and vein.
 All are important for different industries, but flake graphite is currently getting the most buzz.

 Flake graphite has become especially important since early 2014, when Tesla's (NASDAQ:TSLA) Elon Musk announced that his company would be building a lithium-ion battery gigafactory.
 Graphite is used in lithium-ion battery anodes, and the news from the major EV maker immediately sparked predictions of how much of the mineral the gigafactory might require.
 Lithium-ion batteries are used to power EVs and for energy storage.